ezakhar/help/en/questions/activity-auto-sync.md

 ### Uploading activities from Garmin Connect {#garmin}

-In order to upload your activities from Garmin Connect you need to go to the Settings and in the “Synchronization settings” set the Garmin Connect switch in the “turn on” mode.
-In the appeared window you need to fill in the name, password, and sync start date.
+In order to upload your activities from Garmin Connect you need to go to the Settings and in the “Synchronization settings” section set the Garmin Connect switch in the “turn on” mode.
+In the appeared window you need to fill in your name, password, and sync start date.

 ![](http://content.staminity.com/assets/images/settings/GarminConnectSync.png)